django-helpdesk/django-helpdesk/README.rst

 Testing
 -------

-See quicktest.py for usage details
+See `quicktest.py` for usage details.

 Upgrading from previous versions
 --------------------------------